Adjuvant efficacy of nutrition support during pulmonary tuberculosis treating course

 TB can lead to nutrition deficiencies that may delay recovery.
 Nutritional support may encourage recovery in those being treated for TB.
 This study aimed to assess the effectiveness of nutrition support on promoting the recovery of adult pulmonary TB patients with anti‐TB drug therapy.
 Nineteen studies were included in the review.
 The authors concluded that nutrition support may be helpful in treatment of TB patients.
 Evidence came from measuring sputum smears- or culture-negative conversion rate.
 The authors acknowledged the likely presence of language bias, publication bias and the heterogeneity of the results dependent on how long support was provided.

-Adults, Both sexes, Conflict, Drought, Endocrine and metabolic conditions, Epidemic/Endemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Vaccine-preventable infections, Zoonotic and other pathogens
+Adults, Both sexes (for groups of both male and female persons), Conflict, Drought, Endocrine and metabolic conditions, Epidemic/Endemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions, Vaccine-preventable infections, Zoonotic and other pathogens